project-feynman/v3/README.md

 # Explain
->The dream is to cure everyone who suffers from a disease of the heart, and the mission is to accelerate world education in order to help society's battle against poverty, corruption and climate change.
+>Explain is an experimental web prototype that will enable everyone to help each other efficiently.
+It is part of Project Feynman, a plan to accelerate world education and end poverty, pollution and injustice.

 ![explain-open-space-gif](documentation/explain-github-gif.gif)